Financial literacy

 How to prepare a cash flow statement

-Cash flow statements show how much money is moving in and out of your business.
-Using this report, you’ll be able to see how much free cash is available to your business at any given time.
+There are several types of financial statements every business should regularly review to understand its health.
+A cash flow statement is a financial report that shows how much money is moving in and out of your business during a given period.
+Using this report, you’ll be able to see how much cash is available to your business.

 The main components of a cash flow statement are:

-1. Cash flow from operating activities: This is how much cash is generated from a company’s ongoing operating expenses like its products or services.
+1. Cash flow from operating activities: This is how much cash is generated from a company’s ongoing operating expenses, such as products or services.

 2. Cash flow from investing activities: These include any sources and uses of cash from investments made by the company for the company.
 These include purchases or sales of assets like computers or desks for example.

-3. Cash flow from financing activities: The sources of cash from investors and banks, as well as the way cash is paid to shareholders.
+3. Cash flow from financing activities: This represents the sources of cash from investors and banks, as well as the way cash is paid to shareholders.

 When creating the cash flow statement, here are the steps you need to take: